 Appeal lies from a decision of the Patents Court in the exercise of its original jurisdiction, in the ordinary way, on a question of law or fact, to the Court of Appeal1 and thence, with leave, to the Supreme Court2.

-Appeal lies to the Court of Appeal (and thence, with leave, to the Supreme Court) from a decision of the Patents Court on an appeal from a decision of the comptroller only with leave of the Patents Court or of the Court of Appeal
+Appeal lies to the Court of Appeal (and thence, with leave, to the Supreme Court) from a decision of the Patents Court on an appeal from a decision of the comptroller only with leave of the Patents Court or of the Court of Appeal3, and only where either:

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.

 To view the latest version of this document and millions of others like it, sign-in to LexisLibrary or register for a free trial.